 Speaking in tongues has also been reported throughout Church history.
 In 150 AD, Irenaeus, a Greek father of the early church, wrote “… we hear many of the brethren in the church … who speak in tongues through the Spirit, and who also bring to light the secret things of men for their benefit.”
 Tertullian (ca. 155-220), a Latin father for the early church, also spoke favourably of this gift.

 Montanism was a prophetic movement that broke out in Phrygia in Roman Asia Minor (Turkey) around 172AD.
 It made tongues-speaking a central part of the worship experience.
-In the middle of the fourth century Francis Xavier described his miraculous ability to communicate with various groups as speaking in tongues.
-In addition many believe that in the Eastern Church tongues speaking continued to be practiced in Greek Orthodox monasteries throughout the Middle Ages.
+In the middle of the fourth century, Francis Xavier described his miraculous ability to communicate with various groups as speaking in tongues.
+In addition, many believe that in the Eastern Church tongues speaking continued to be practised in Greek Orthodox monasteries throughout the Middle Ages.

 Today, “speaking in tongues” is the most talked about phenomena in Christianity.
 Pentecostalism and the Charismatic movement have brought speaking in tongues to the forefront over the past 100+ years, and these branches of Christianity are without doubt the fastest growing segments of the faith.
 These movements are impacting the world even more than the reformation did.